Skip to main content

 How retailers are making a difference together with Amsterdam at Home

-• Asking Price Analysis with a Unique Tool: Together, we’ll choose the price point that attracts the most attention and visits, with a clear prediction of the number of bids.
+• Asking Price Analysis with a Unique Tool: Together, we’ll determine the price point that attracts the most attention and traffic, with a clear forecast of the number of bids.

 • Optimal property presentation: Professional photography, styling, and marketing across all channels (including the expat audience).

-• Extensive network, active follow-up: Smart connections with buyers and colleagues result in more and better candidates.
+• Extensive network, proactive follow-up: Smart connections with buyers and colleagues result in more and better candidates.

-• Advice Based on Real Data: We base every step of our presentation and strategy on current market insights and substantiated references.
+• Advice based on real data: We base every step of our presentation and strategy on up-to-date market insights and substantiated references.

 Conclusion & Recommendations

-Bidding wars are still a reality in Amsterdam in March 2026, but you’ll get better results with the right preparation, neighborhood data, and a proven buying or selling strategy.
+In March 2026, bidding wars will still be a reality in Amsterdam, but you’ll get better results with the right preparation, neighborhood data, and a proven buying or selling strategy.

-Whether you’re buying or selling: with Amsterdam at Home, you’re always ahead of the curve, never behind.
+Whether you're buying or selling, with Amsterdam at Home you're always at the front of the line, never at the back.

 Would you like to know what a smart offer is, what a realistic asking price is, or would you like to receive examples from your neighborhood?
 Contact us at info@amsterdam-athome.nl or call 020-3080650.